5.2 Stand-Alone Client

-If you enable antialising, the Tibia graphics will appear in smoother look.
+If you enable antialising, the Tibia graphics will appear in a smoother look.
 However, if you are a fan of retro-games, you should disable antialising and enjoy a pixelated old-school look.

-- Adjust Framerate Limit
+- Frame Rate Limit

 - Show Info Messages in Console

 Whenever you examine characters or items you receive a green message that will be displayed both in the game window and in the console.
 By deselecting this option it is possible to deactivate info messages in the console.
-Note, however, that messages in the game window cannot be deactivated.

 - Show Event Messages in Console